What it is

 BrainLab AIRO mobile CT scanner with navigation system can create an up-to-date 3D model of your spine.
 Your surgeon can use that model to help accurately place spinal instrumentation, or ensure maximal tumor resection.

 How it works

-BrainLab AIRO mobile CT scanner is brought in to the surgical room prior to your surgery.
-The operating room table where your surgery is performed on is attached to the CT scanner.
-A CT scan is performed prior to utilizing the Brainlab navigation system to register your brain/spine to a reference array placed on a fixed location on your body, typically your spine or hip.
+BrainLab Airo Mobile Intraoperative CT scanner is brought into the surgical room prior to your surgery.
+The operating room table, where your surgery is performed, is attached to the CT scanner.
+A CT scan is performed prior to utilizing the Brainlab navigation system to register your brain / spine to a reference array placed on a fixed location on your body, typically your spine or hip.
 If you have spine hardware placed or a tumor resected, a CT scan is performed after the surgery is complete, but just prior to closure of your wound.
-This is to verify that any spine hardware placed is in the correct location, and, if a tumor is resected, whether there is any residual left.
-Once the surgeon is satisfied with the CT result your wound is closed.
+This is to verify that any spine hardware placed is in the correct location, and if a tumor is resected, whether there is any residual left.
+Once the surgeon is satisfied with the CT result, your wound is closed.